slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
 > *"Assumptions create hypothetical people.
 Curiosity guides you to real people.
 Real people have real cash.
 Real cash is more sustainable tha hypothetical cash.
-It's no surprise that hype is fabricated from teh hypothetical. (...)
+It's no surprise that hype is fabricated from the hypothetical. (...)
 To earn your First Paying Costumer, go help somebody."
 -- Morgan Housel*
-> *"Any product that needs a manual is broken."
--- Elon Musk*

 - sustainable design is just good design.
 - Platonic products rarely work.